On Decidability and Expressive Power of Fusion Grammars: Decidability Results

 { Let $Z \Rightarrow m \cdot Z \underset{\fr(P)}{\Rightarrow} H_0 + G$ be a derivation of $H_0$.
-Clearly, there must be a connected component $C$ in $m \cdot Z$ that contains the $a_0$-labeled hyperedge $e_0$ of $H_0$.
-This component $C$ is what we want to call a base hypergraph.
-It is important for our reasonings to select this connected component and to treat it differently.
-This is why we need this notion.
+Clearly, there must be a connected component $C$ in $m \cdot Z$ that contains the $a_0$-labeled hyperedge which, after fusions, coincides with the hyperedge $e_0$ of $H_0$.
+This component $C$ (along with the distinguished hyperedge corresponding to $e_0$) is what we want to call a base hypergraph.
 The second condition of Definition \ref{def_base_hg} says that, if some attachment vertices of $e_0^\prime$ coincide in $C$, then so do corresponding vertices of $e_0$ in $H_0$.
-If this is not the case, then the component $C$ with the hyperedge $e_0^\prime$ cannot be the one, from which $H_0$ is obtained after the fusions, because attachment vertices of $e_0^\prime$ cannot cease to coincide, i.e. to be somehow ``unfused''. }
+If this is not the case, then the component $C$ with the hyperedge $e_0^\prime$ cannot be the one from which $H_0$ is obtained after the fusions because attachment vertices of $e_0^\prime$ cannot cease to coincide, i.e.~to be somehow ``unfused''. }